Business Process Model Notation (BPMN) business process reengineering (BPR)

 The organization may also need to invest in new technology to enable the smooth flow of work to the outsourced provider.
 The extent and cost of that technology depend on the scope of the function being outsourced and the maturity of the technology infrastructure in place at both enterprises.

-This process typically starts with enterprise leaders identifying specific functions or business processes to outsource as a way to save money, gain flexibility, improve performance and redirect resources to core business capabilities.
+Business process outsourcing typically starts with enterprise leaders identifying specific functions or business processes to outsource as a way to save money, gain flexibility, improve performance and redirect resources to core business capabilities.

 Business leaders then consider whether one vendor should handle all the work being outsourced or whether contracting multiple providers for the various tasks delivers the best value.
 For example, a company could decide to outsource most of its HR functions and then either contract for a single provider to perform all the outsourced processes or hire one for payroll and another for benefits administration.

-Those considerations should lead to a list of requirements, as well as a detailed scope of work, for outsourcing.
+Those considerations should lead to a list of requirements and a detailed scope of work for outsourcing.
 Organizations use those to shape a request for proposal (RFP) to share with vendors that determine whether they can meet the requirements, at what price and with what value-adds.
+Comparing the offers of various vendors against the requirements can aid in selecting the right vendor (or vendors) for the outsourcing engagement.

-An RFP is one of several documents a customer may use to procure products and services.
+An RFP is one of several documents a customer can use to procure products and services.

 Once an organization has selected the provider or providers it wants to hire, it must determine the type of contract.
 Such contracts generally fall into one of the following categories:

-1. Time and materials contracts, in which the business pays the provider for the time worked and the materials used.
+1. Time and materials contracts.
+The business pays the provider for the time worked and the materials used.

-2. Fixed-price contracts, which set an upfront price for the specified work.
+2. Fixed-price contracts.
+Parties set an upfront price for the specified work.

-Additionally, organizations must, with their vendors, draft the service-level agreement detailing the quality of the provided services and the metrics for determining success.
+Additionally, organizations must, with their vendors, draft the service-level agreement (SLA) detailing the quality of the provided services and the metrics for evaluating vendor performance for determining a successful engagement.

 Depending on the needs and nature of the outsourced work, some organizations also negotiate with providers on whether to have the following: